Belongs To Collection(s)

 Procedural Rights

 In all cases, NYIT will provide for prompt, reliable, and impartial investigation of complaints.
-The respondent/accused employee is presumed not responsible for the allegations, and the burden is on NYIT—not on the parties—to conduct an investigation that gathers sufficient evidence to determine whether a violation occurred.
 The standard of proof in these cases is preponderance of the evidence, meaning it is more likely than not that the conduct occurred.

 Resolution Timeframe

-The initial evaluation of reports or complaints will typically occur within 7 business days of receipt.
-If warranted, NYIT will then initiate an investigation within five (5) business days of the evaluation and confirmation of intent to move forward with the grievance procedure by a reporting party or complainant.
-NYIT will complete investigations with reasonable promptness, depending upon the complexity of the matter and the number and availability of witnesses, but generally in no more than 60 days.
+The initial evaluation of reports or complaints will typically occur within seven (7) business days of receipt of the complaint or grievance, and NYIT will complete investigations with reasonable promptness, depending upon the complexity of the matter and the number and availability of witnesses, but generally in no more than 60 days.

 NYIT may undertake a short delay in its investigation (several days to a few weeks) if circumstances require.
 Such circumstances include but are not limited to a request from law enforcement to temporarily delay the investigation (provided it does not conflict with NYIT's obligations under NYS Education Law Article 129-b), the need for language assistance, the absence of parties and/or witnesses, and/or health conditions.
 NYIT will promptly resume its process as soon as feasible.
 During such a delay, NYIT will implement and maintain supportive measures for the parties as deemed appropriate.